JohnBortotti/Krabby/README.md

 # Krabby
 Krabby is a minimalistic static blog generator written in Rust.
+(WIP)

 ## How to install
 Just clone this repo